Sreehari-BGK/DIY_Wallets_Vulnerabilities_SeedSigner/README.md

-# SeedSigner_Scripts
+# DIY Wallets Vulnerabilities SeedSigner
+This repo contains:

+* Modified OS.
+* Modified embit Python library.
-Contains the Python notebooks of the script to calculate the private key from a single transaction.
+* Python notebook of the script to calculate the private key from a single input single output transaction.